felixlopz/hubrise-test-task/content/apps/deliveroo/en/push-catalog.md

 ### Products and Skus

+A product belongs to a category.
+A product has one or several skus.
+For more information, see our API reference [Products](/developers/api/catalog-management/#products)

-For every [product](/developers/api/catalog-management/#products) with multiple skus, Deliveroo Bridge sends the following information to Deliveroo:
+For every product with multiple skus, Deliveroo Bridge sends the following information to Deliveroo:

 - `ref`: The value `MULTISKU` is used for all products
 - `name`: The name of the product